 (h) Relevant line section(s) peak load estimate, and minimum load data, when available.

 (i) Number and rating of protective devices and number and type (standard, bi-directional) of voltage regulating devices between the proposed site and the substation/area.
 Identify whether substation has a load tap changer.

 (j) Number of phases available at the site.

 (k) Limiting conductor ratings from the proposed point of interconnection to the distribution substation.

 (l) Based on the proposed point of interconnection, existing or known constraints such as, but not limited to, electrical dependencies at that location, short circuit interrupting capacity issues, power quality or stability issues on the circuit, capacity constraints, or secondary networks.

 (4) The pre-application report need only include pre-existing data.
 A pre-application report request does not obligate the EDU to conduct a study or other analysis of the proposed generator in the event that data is not readily available.
 If the EDU cannot complete some of a preapplication report due to lack of available data, the EDU shall provide the applicant with a pre-application report that includes the data that is available.

 (1) EDUs shall process all applications for interconnection service and parallel operation with the EDU's system in a nondiscriminatory manner and in the order in which they are received.

 (2) Where minor modifications to a pending application are required during the EDU's review of the application, such minor modifications shall not require a new or separate application to be filed by the applicant.

-(3) The EDU shall automatically provide each applicant with a written notice of the EDU's receipt of an application within three business days after the application has been received.
-The notice of receipt shall include the following:
+(3) When an application is submitted, the EDU shall determine whether the application is complete and provide the applicant with a written or email notice of receipt within ten business days after the application has been received.

 (a) A copy of the applicable review process.